Rowan Atkinson filmography

-English actor and comedian Rowan Atkinson has appeared in twenty films and over thirty film series and over eight television advertisements.
+English actor and comedian Rowan Atkinson has appeared in twenty films, over thirty film series, and over eight television advertisements.

 Overview

 After university, Atkinson toured with Angus Deayton as his straight man in an act that was eventually filmed for a television show.
 After the success of the show, he did a one-off pilot for London Weekend Television in 1979 called Canned Laughter.
 Atkinson then went on to do Not the Nine O'Clock News for the BBC, produced by his friend John Lloyd.
 He featured in the show with Pamela Stephenson, Griff Rhys Jones and Mel Smith, and was one of the main sketch writers.

 The success of Not the Nine O'Clock News led to him taking the lead role in the medieval sitcom The Black Adder (1983), which he also co-wrote with Richard Curtis.
 After a three-year gap, in part due to budgetary concerns, a second series was broadcast, this time written by Curtis and Ben Elton.
 Blackadder II (1986) followed the fortunes of one of the descendants of Atkinson's original character, this time in the Elizabethan era.
 The same pattern was repeated in the two more sequels Blackadder the Third (1987) (set in the Regency era), and Blackadder Goes Forth (1989) (set in World War I).
 The Blackadder series became one of the most successful of all BBC situation comedies, spawning television specials including Blackadder's Christmas Carol (1988), Blackadder: The Cavalier Years (1988), and later Blackadder: Back & Forth (1999), which was set at the turn of the Millennium.
 The final scene of "Blackadder Goes Forth" (when Blackadder and his men go "over the top" and charge into No-Man's-Land) has been described as "bold and highly poignant".
 During the 2014 centennial of the start of World War I, Michael Gove and war historian Max Hastings complained about the so-called "Blackadder version of history".

 Atkinson's other creation, the hapless Mr. Bean, first appeared on New Year's Day in 1990 in a half-hour special for Thames Television.
 The character of Mr. Bean has been likened to a modern-day Buster Keaton, but Atkinson himself has stated that Jacques Tati's character Monsieur Hulot was the main inspiration.

 Several sequels to Mr. Bean appeared on television until 1995, and the character later appeared in a feature film.
 Bean (1997) was directed by Mel Smith, Atkinson's colleague in Not the Nine O'Clock News.
 A second film, Mr. Bean's Holiday, was released in 2007.
 In 1995 and 1996, Atkinson portrayed Inspector Raymond Fowler in The Thin Blue Line television sitcom written by Ben Elton, which takes place in a police station located in fictitious Gasforth.